Skip To Content

 3 Clearly establish your domicile

 A domicile is the place one treats as their permanent home.
 Many athletes and entertainers can save millions in taxes by choosing to reside in a state that does not have an income tax, such as Florida, Texas or Washington.
-Living in a low or no income tax state can also reduce state incomes because signing bonuses are not subject to the jock tax and are only taxed in the state where the athlete or entertainer resides.
-However, proving that he or she resides in that state can be complicated if they travel frequently for work or spend time in multiple homes they own in different states.
+Living in a low or no income tax state can also reduce taxes because signing bonuses are not subject to the jock tax and are only taxed in the state where the athlete or entertainer resides.
+However, proving that the athlete or entertainer resides in that state can be complicated if they travel frequently for work or spend time in multiple homes they own in different states.
 Proving official domicile often means being clear about where one's primary residence is — where they vote, where they are registered to vote, the state where a driver’s license is issued, how many days are spent in the state, where one goes to maintain religious or secular community-based social affiliations and where their children attend school.
 A knowledgeable advisor can help athletes and entertainers navigate the more complicated aspects of the domicile equation.

 4 Multiple revenue streams, endorsements, appearance fees